Blackstar (album): Artwork and packaging

 Jonathan Barnbrook (pictured in 2016) designed the album's artwork.

 The artwork for Blackstar was designed by Jonathan Barnbrook, who filled the same role on Heathen (2002), Reality (2003) and The Next Day.
 The cover depicts a five-pointed star: black on white for the CD edition and all-black with a cut-out star on the vinyl release, which revealed the grooves of the record beneath.
 Barnbrook explained that due to the vinyl revival, he "wanted to give it the feeling that it contained something quite threatening".
 On the vinyl release, with the LP removed, the black paper behind the cut-out reveals a hidden picture of a starfield when the foldout sleeve is held up to a light source.
 It took more than four months for fans to discover the effect.
-Both sleeves feature five star segments below the main star that form the word "BOWIE" in stylised letters.
+Both sleeves feature five star segments below the main star that form the word Bowie in stylised letters.
 The cover's star image is credited to NASA in the CD booklet.
 The sleeve was the only Bowie sleeve not to feature an image of the artist himself.

 On the sleeve itself, the title of the album and song is stylised as the black star symbol ★, rather than the word "Blackstar".
 Barnbrook got the idea from a conversation with the writer William S. Burroughs and compared the use of the star symbol to Egyptian hieroglyphs and emojis.
 Barnbrook believed that the latter were becoming more common in everyday communication, with "people creating whole narratives out of them".
 By using a simple black star symbol, Barnbrook said that "it was a way of being minimal with the title as were we with the design and in doing so making it stand out from all of the other stuff you see around you".
 In November 2015, Barnbrook further said that the symbol "has a sort of finality, a darkness, a simplicity, which is a representation of the music".

 On both the CD and vinyl releases, the lyrics and liner notes are displayed in a gloss-black finish on a matte-black background.
-Some resemble constellations or zodiac signs, some are accompanied by photographs taken on the "Blackstar" music video set by Jimmy King, and other graphics illustrate some.
+Some resemble constellations or zodiac signs, and some are accompanied by graphics such as photographs taken on the "Blackstar" music video set by Jimmy King.
 One of these, an optical illusion grid, Barnbrook said "is about how matter affects space-time".
 The lyrics of "Girl Loves Me" are accompanied by the plaque that NASA originally attached to the Pioneer 10 and 11 space probes in the 1970s, depicting a man and a woman greeting extraterrestrial life which may intercept the probes.
 After Bowie's death, Barnbrook released the Blackstar design elements under a Creative Commons NonCommercial-ShareAlike license.